-- Describe the mindset and heart-set of MI
+- Describe the mindset and heart set of MI

 - Describe MI processes [Engage, Focus, Evoke, Plan].

-- Practice use of OARS [focused listening skills].
+- Practice use of OARS to avoid the Righting Reflex

 - Demonstrate basic application of OARS skills.

 - Describe the importance of change talk and sustain talk in MI practice.

 - Describe how to respond to change talk in clinical conversations.